We began seeing this form of cautionary tale about automobile cruise control systems turn up in inboxes in November 2002:

 If you send this to 15 people and only one of them doesn't know about this, then it was all worth it.
 You might have saved a life.

-Origins: We began seeing this cautionary tale turn up in inboxes in November 2002.
-Although these accounts are probably “real” in the sense that they indeed reflect someone’s attempt to describe an automotive mishap that actually happened to him, the explanation about a hydroplaning car’s suddenly accelerating and “taking off like a rocket” due to the use of cruise control is a garbled one probably reflecting the author’s misunderstanding of what had occurred.
+Although these accounts are probably "real" in the sense that they indeed reflect someone's attempt to describe an automotive mishap that actually happened to him, the explanation about a hydroplaning car's suddenly accelerating and "taking off like a rocket" due to the use of cruise control is a garbled one probably reflecting the author's misunderstanding of what had occurred.

 Nonetheless, the warning inherent to the tale — don't engage your vehicle's cruise control on slippery or wet roads — is well worth heeding.
 Snow, ice, slush, or even rain can cause wheel-spin and loss of control, situations to which drivers must react quickly.
 Although cruise control can generally be cut off by the driver's simply tapping the brake pedal, the extra reaction time required for a motorist relying upon cruise control to recognize the danger of the situation when his wheels begins to spin or slide on a slippery surface, bring his foot up off the floor to the brake pedal, and disengage the cruise control can be crucial (especially for drivers lured into a hazardous level of inattentiveness on long, flat stretches of road).

-According to the Insurance Corporation of British Columbia’s
+According to the Insurance Corporation of British Columbia's web page of tips about driving on wet roads:

 The only way to stop wheels from spinning and maintain control is to immediately reduce power.
 An activated cruise control system applies continuous power, keeping the wheels spinning.
 By the time you disengage the cruise control it may be too late – you may have already lost control.

 Dear Bob: Cruise control can be dangerous.
-I have experienced, when driving in heavy rain or slush conditions with the cruise control set at a speed of around
+I have experienced, when driving in heavy rain or slush conditions with the cruise control set at a speed of around 70 mph, that one front wheel will hydroplane while the other wheel suddenly gets traction.
+Result: The car spins out and into the ditch or into traffic.

 I have been lucky to be able to catch it happening and touch the brake and recover quickly.
 As a former pilot, I literally wear the car and feel its moves and respond accordingly.